samzhangjy/VueTerm/src/config/about.md

 # About me

 Hey there!
-I'm Sam Zhang, a 13-year-old full stack freelance developer from China.
+I'm Sam Zhang, a 13-year-old full stack freelance developer from China who loves open source.

+And the terminal you're looking at is a demo of my project [VueTerm](https://github.com/samzhangjy/VueTerm) too!

 <br />

 ## Tech Stack

-I am passionate about web development and love to learn new things.
-I have experience in the following technologies:
+Well, I'm not sure if I'm a big fan of the word "tech" but I'm pretty sure I'm a big fan of the word "open source".

 - Node.js
 - React